Improving NATO’s capabilities

 NATO Airborne Warning & Control System

 As one of the most visible and tangible examples of what cooperation between Allies can achieve, the NATO Airborne Warning & Control System (AWACS) provides NATO-owned and operated airborne command and control, air and maritime surveillance, and battlespace management capability.
-AWACS has continuously proven itself a critical asset over Libya and Afghanistan.
+AWACS has continuously proven itself a critical asset over Libya and Afghanistan, and most recently safeguarding the Alliance’s eastern perimeter.

 The NATO Response Force